 Kew is an expensive, sought-after residential area because of its open spaces, schools, transport links and proximity to Kew Gardens.
 Most of Kew was developed in the late 19th century and is characterised by large detached or semi-detached houses.
 Further development took place in the 1920s and 1930s, when new houses were built on the market gardens of North Sheen.
 Grand, expensive Georgian houses sit on Kew Green and along Kew Road, while smaller, more affordable Victorian cottages and terraces are located in Sandycombe Road.

 Recently, luxury riverside developments have been built along the banks of the River Thames.
-Kew Riverside and nearby Kew Bridge are the newest – and most popular – developments, with state-of-the-art on-site leisure facilities.
+Kew Riverside offers a selection of apartments and townhouses and has a residents' on-site leisure centre.

 The River Thames at Kew

 There are many activities and attractions to be enjoyed along this stretch of the River Thames.
 Some highlights include:

 - The Thames Path up to Richmond - a peaceful leafy stroll